syncfusion-content/javascript-docs/js/TreeMap/Getting-Started.md

 The following screenshot displays labels in a **TreeMap** control.

 ![](/js/TreeMap/Getting-Started_images/Getting-Started_img6.png)

+[Click](http://jsplayground.syncfusion.com/lhtvawqv) here to view our online demo sample with legendLabel.

 N> Population data is referred from [List of continents by population](http://en.wikipedia.org/wiki/List_of_continents_by_population).